Soloctg/kindle/README.md

 ## Dependency
 - flutter_bloc: For state management.
-- solana_flutter: For interacting with the Solana blockchain.
+- solana: For interacting with the Solana blockchain.
 - firebase_auth or web3dart: For user authentication and wallet interaction.
 - http: For API requests.
 - flutter_secure_storage: For storing sensitive data like tokens.